J-PAS: forecast on the primordial power spectrum reconstruction: Conclusions

 \section{Conclusions}

-This work demonstrates the potential of J-PAS galaxy observations to constrain the primordial power spectrum, particularly in the context of detecting localized oscillatory features \cite{MirandaHuModeloFeature,SearchingFeatures1,SearchingFeatures2}.
-These features can arise in some non-standard inflationary models, especially in those with a step in the inflaton potential \cite{ModelAdams2001} or in the sound speed \cite{ModelAchucarro2010}.
-Since they are localized, the power-law behaviour is recovered at much larger ($k < 0.01 \text{ h} \text{ Mpc}^{-1}$) or smaller scales ($k > 0.5 \text{ h} \text{ Mpc}^{-1}$), which are more effectively probed by the CMB and by weak lensing or the Lyman-$\alpha$ forest, respectively.
+This work demonstrates the potential of J-PAS galaxy observations to constrain the primordial power spectrum, particularly in the context of detecting oscillatory features \cite{MirandaHuModeloFeature,SearchingFeatures1,SearchingFeatures2}.
+These features can arise in some non-standard inflationary models: local features especially in those with a step in the inflaton potential \cite{ModelAdams2001} or in the sound speed \cite{ModelAchucarro2010}, and global features arising from non-Bunch-Davies initial conditions \cite{ModelBozza2003}, axion monodromy \cite{ModelFlauger2017}, or boundary effective field theory models \cite{SearchingFeatures1, ModelJackson2013}.
+For the localized features the power-law behaviour is recovered at much larger ($k < 0.01 \text{ h} \text{ Mpc}^{-1}$) or smaller scales ($k > 0.5 \text{ h} \text{ Mpc}^{-1}$), which are more effectively probed by the CMB and by weak lensing or the Lyman-$\alpha$ forest, respectively.
 The best fits of these other probes remain largely unaltered when features are introduced in the intermediate range $k \in [0.02,0.2] \text{ h} \text{ Mpc}^{-1}$, where J-PAS provides enhanced signal-to-noise.
-Across this scale range, different localized oscillatory features---or feature templates such as bumps or linear/logarithmic oscillations---could be probed with J-PAS.
+Across this scale range, different oscillatory features---or feature templates such as bumps or linear/logarithmic oscillations---could be probed with J-PAS.

 Based on this theoretical motivation, we explore how various J-PAS specifications and observational factors affect the reconstruction precision of $P_{\mathcal{R}}(k)$.
 For single redshift-bin reconstructions, we find that redshift-bin selection, tracer type, tray strategy, and survey area significantly influence the reconstruction performance.
 We select an intermediate $z = 0.4$ bin, which offers the best overall signal-to-noise ratio by balancing cosmic variance and shot noise.
 Among tracers, blue galaxies observed with the full tray configuration (T12345) provide the best performance at this redshift.
 Despite red galaxies having higher effective number densities, the higher photometric redshift precision of blue galaxies leads to more accurate reconstructions of $P_{\mathcal{R}}(k)$, consistent with the signal-to-noise analysis.
 The impact of both tracer type and tray strategy becomes more significant at higher redshifts, due to evolving number densities and photometric redshift errors.
 In the $z = 0.4$ bin, blue galaxies with the full tray strategy are preferred to the 3-tray one (T125), while red galaxies show little difference between tray strategies.
 Sky coverage is also a key factor in achieving high reconstruction fidelity.